Why Marketing Fails #4: Blindfold Marketing

 If you feel like you’re running around in circles with your marketing, it’s because you ARE!
 Your prospects aren’t moving…but you can’t find them because you can’t see them.
 Pin the tail on the prospect.

 And update it at least once a year.
-Times change, your customers’ needs and challenges change, technology changes…you’d better keep up or you’ll be left out.
+Times change, your customers’ needs and challenges change, technology changes.
+You’d better keep up or you’ll be left out.

-If you do not have an up-to-date business plan and marketing plan, STOP marketing and get thee to thine writing desk!
+If you do not have an up-to-date business plan and marketing plan, STOP marketing and get thee to thy writing desk!
 Learn how to write a business plan, and what belongs in a marketing plan.
 These are strategic documents that you can’t afford to be without.

 You are capable of taking off your own blindfold.
-Make a commitment today to doing the homework necessary to building your business by buildling your foundation.
+Make a commitment today to doing the homework necessary to building your business by building your foundation.
 It’s not as hard as you fear, but it takes a bit of thinking and pondering, and a little research.
 You’ll have a happier (and more prosperous) business once you get these documents under your belt.

-3 Responses to “Why Marketing Fails #4: Blindfold Marketing”
+- Why Marketing Fails #4: Blindfold Marketing

 Great advice for any business!
 A well-written marketing plan should consist of online as well as offline strategies.